M0narc/Saas_app/README.md

 - do NOT forget to add the paths to your `local-cdn` and `staticfiles/vendor` to your `.gitignore`

+# django commands
+  - Why do we use a django manage.py command and not just a python module? well, as soon as you make it a command, you have access to everything inside settings.py.

 # goal
 - to learn how to create a reusable SaaS fundation